S. V. Ghate: General Secretary of the Communist Party of India

 In 1927, Ghate became the first Communist to be elected as an All India Trade Union Congress (AITUC) office bearer during the Kanpur session.
 Ghate's accession to AITUC signalled a shift in the organisation's philosophy.
 Gradually, the Communist faction gained further influence over the organisation and were successful in reorienting it toward their ideology.

-When the Communist Party purchased an old military jeep from the Indian Army, Ghate would pick up Party staff and leaders and transport them to the Communist Party's Central Office.
-His fellow Communist Party members, including Chandra Rajeswara Rao, dubbed this jeep the GTS, or Ghate Transportation Service.
+When the CPI purchased an old military jeep from the Indian Army, Ghate would pick up party staff and leaders and transport them to its Central Office.
+His fellow party members, including Chandra Rajeswara Rao, dubbed this jeep the GTS, or Ghate Transportation Service.